Forren70/invoice-analysis-excel/README.md

 ![Project Dashboard Preview: Customer Revenue Ranking](assets/screenshot_11_customer_revenue_ranking_chart.png)

-This is a **Simulated Financial Analysis Workbook**.
-All names and data are completely fictitious and generated for demonstration purposes.
+This project is a **professional Excel solution** created to track customer payments, calculate financial risks, and manage overdue invoices.

+Although the data is fictitious, the workbook is designed like a real business tool, keeping raw data separate from calculations to ensure accuracy and easy updates.

-The project is structured to separate raw data from calculations.
-Analysis is based on a fixed reference date of **20/11/2025**.
+**Reporting Date:** All analysis is based on a fixed reference date (**20/11/2025**) to provide a consistent "snapshot" of the company's financial health.

 ## 1. 📄 Sheet: `Invoice_Master_Data`